 Disk and snapshot export

-Live migration between storage types
+Live migration between storage of different types

 Live migration between nodes when using local storage